simonhauck/MPI_NEAT/INSTALL.md

 ```

 ### Generate asymmetric keys for authentication
 The nodes of the Beowulf Cluster will communicate using MPI, which requires SSH.
-To allow authentication without a password, an asymmetric key
+To allow authentication without a password an asymmetric key
 must be generated and added to the 'authorized_keys' file.
+With the following commands the SSH key is generated.
 ```shell script
 # Install openssh-server, the device does not contain it already
 sudo apt-get install -y openssh-server